nitaku/piggybank/technical_specification.md

 The progress bar in the effort detail view is implemented as a segmented bar that shows the contribution of each savings category:

-- **Segmented Design**: Each category's savings contribution is represented by a colored segment proportional to its amount relative to the target
+- **Segmented Design**: Each category's savings contribution is represented by a colored segment proportional to its amount relative to the total savings
+- **Progress Towards Target**: If a target amount is set, the bar fills up to the percentage of progress towards the target; otherwise, the bar is fully filled with category segments
 - **Color Coding**: Segments use the same colors as the category badges for consistency
 - **Category Legend**: Below the progress bar, a legend shows each category with its color indicator, name, and total amount
-- **Tooltip Information**: Hovering over segments shows detailed information including category name, amount, and percentage contribution
+- **Tooltip Information**: Hovering over segments shows detailed information including category name, amount, and percentage contribution (relative to total savings)
 - **Responsive**: The segmented bar maintains visual clarity across different screen sizes

 ## Development Setup